Community Development Block Grant Program

 2014-15 Action Plan

 The Action Plan describes the projects and programs the City will carry out to meet its goals over the course of the fiscal year.
 It also serves as the budget document and includes information on how the City will meet the needs of special populations.
-Comments on the Action Plan are welcome through May 14, 2014.
+The Action Plan was adopted on May 14, 2014.

 2012-13 Consolidated Annual Performance and Evaluation Report

 2013-2018 CDBG Consolidated Plan and 2013-14 CDBG Action Plan

 The Consolidated Plan is required by the U.S. Department of Housing and Urban Development (HUD) in order for local jurisdictions to receive federal housing and community development funds under the Community Development Block Grant (CDBG).
 The overall goal of the CDBG program is to develop viable urban communities by providing decent housing, providing a suitable living environment, and expanding economic opportunities.

 2013-2018 CDBG Consolidated Plan Priorities and 2013-14 CDBG-Funded Activities

 The purpose of this public hearing is to consider priorities and activities for the Community Development Block Grant (CDBG) program.
 The 2013‐18 Consolidated Plan willset forth goals and strategiesrelated to the City’s Community Development Block Grant (CDBG) funding over a five‐year period, during which the City expects to receive approximately $3.5million.

 City of Elk Grove Planning Process and Grant Opportunities

 FY 2013-14 Community Development Block Grant and Community Service Grant